THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 dragons are an original creation even though he may have thought dragons are

 a myth.
-That could true of people today as well.
-Job even admitted that it was
+That is likely true today as well.
+Job even admitted that it was beyond

 ...
 Therefore I have uttered what I did not understand,